HolmesBryant/a-bind/README.md

 ## Features

-- Provides a lightweight yet powerful solution for adding reactivity to web pages without the overhead of a large framework.
+- Provides a lightweight solution for adding reactivity to web pages without the overhead of a large framework.

 - Two-Way Data Binding: Synchronizes data between a model and a UI element.
 Changes in one are automatically reflected in the other.